- User Since

 Simple click should wipe selection as well.
 In crowded scene it will start new selection, so as the Box Select does now.

-Anyway it's nice to hide all items with exception for the one which name was clicked.
+Anyway it's nice to be able to hide all items with exception for the one which name was clicked.
 Brilliant, but there’s no easy and similar way to unhide all, except the key shortcut.
-Maybe a double click could be used to bring back previous visibility pattern?
+User has to close the popover to use the key shortcut, which is a pain in...
+You know where.
+Maybe a double click or aclick + a key modifier could be used to bring back previous visibility pattern?
 Not simple unhide all, but restore previous set of hidden and visible Collections/Objects.
+Or simple Ctrl+Z would do the job?

 That's a really bad desing.
 The colors were assigned in a random and senseless manner.
 Red screams "delete/remove" - it's used this way in other Tools icons.
 All "Add" related things should be green, as in other parts of the GUI.
 All "modify/distort" things must get purple colur for the sake of consistency with other tools.